DXXTHLY/BAT-CMD-to-EXE-Converter/README.md

-<p align="center">note: i will be real.. i only made this because I got tired of doing it manually. </p>
+<p align="center">note: i will be real.. i only made this because I got tired of doing it manually and some ppl online sent me to things i wasnt sure if i wanted to dl lol. </p>

 <p align="center">
   <img src="https://i.gyazo.com/4414c54255a4a62a435481eb98e0b9d0.png" alt="Application Screenshot" width="750"/>